Home

 2. Label six sets of shot glasses 1 through 6 for the six bourbons.
 The numbers on the glasses correspond to the numbers on the bottles.

-3. Pour a half-ounce of bourbon into the bottle labeled 1 for each of the participants.
-Pour a half-ounce of bourbon into the bottle labeled 2 for each of the participants.
+3. Pour a half-ounce of bourbon into the bottle labeled 1 for each participant.
+Pour a half-ounce of bourbon into the bottle labeled 2 for each participant.
 Follow this pattern for each bottle and participant.

 The Participants: What to do During the Tasting